mrezabayat/iamsorush/content/posts/smart-pointers/index.md

 // p <-------->  object
 ```

 `p` owns the object and the object has only one owner, `p`.
 So when programming we can think of them as one entity.
-But note that a pointer can be empty too
+Consequently, a unique pointer cannot be copied or passed by value.
+However, the ownership of its object can be transferred.
+A unique pointer can be empty too

 ```cpp
 unique_ptr<int> p; // empty pointer, contains null pointer
 ```

 ## Operations